StarRaid/Representitive-UK-Trainset/essay/the essay.md

-## 4.4 The future of the Extension Set
+## 4.4 The Future Of The Extension Set

 To summarise, it should die.
 But its functions should be implemented in other sets, with more detail to each feature to fully flesh out the original half-baked ideas.